-Raz-Kids is a website (also accessible through Kids A-Z apps on Chrome, iOS, Kindle) that gives students access to a virtual bookroom of more than 400 ebooks from just about any internet-enabled device.
+Raz-Kids is a website (also accessible through Kids A-Z apps on Chrome, iOS, Android, and Kindle) that gives students access to a virtual bookroom of more than 400 ebooks from just about any internet-enabled device.
 Students can choose between listening to their books, reading them aloud (and recording their reading!), or simply reading silently.
 Teachers and parents can access a simple dashboard to see, and even hear, all of the work students are doing.
 There are also quizzes for each of the texts that include a set of multiple-choice questions, as well as a constructed response question focused on the main theme or idea in the book, allowing parents and teachers monitor student progress.
 Along the way, students earn stars for practice and achievement, and they can use their stars to personalize their progress-tracking Raz Rocket or build their own robot with the Robot Builder.

 Key Standards Supported